Whether in a large factory, or small scale workshop, is the value of people's contribution to the economy and their society reflected in their income?

 Since the "Tragedy of 1965", when the Indonesian Communist Party, the PKI, was all but exterminated by the Indonesian army and the "communitarian" groups associated with the landowning and Muslim clerical classes, there has been no political party to represent the working classes.
 Political organisation has increasingly tended to become identified with nationalist and religious identity, with "communities" that are, in fact pseudo communities, militants struggling to recover the loss of identity when identity has been taken away, but not necessarily representative of any supposed community, apart that is, from themselves.

 Nationalist and religious groups struggling with a sense of the loss of identity, adopt increasingly desperate and sometimes violent methods, in a futile attempt to recover the unrecoverable.
-And, of course, provides just the distraction from the real and present issues, and thus helps maintain the status quo, or just the way it is!
+And, of course, provides just the distraction from the real and present issues, and thus helps maintain the status quo, or just the way it is!.

 In Samir Amin's article for the MONTHLY REVIEW - Political Islam in the Service of Imperialism, he primalrily addresses the situation in the so-called "Middle" East, but his analysis also applies to the situation of this, the most populous Muslim nation in South East Asia.
 His article begins:

 All the currents that claim adherence to political Islam proclaim the “specificity of Islam.”
 According to them, Islam knows nothing of the separation between politics and religion, something supposedly distinctive of Christianity.
-It would accomplish nothing to remind them, as I have done, that their remarks reproduce, almost word for word, what European reactionaries at the beginning of the nineteenth century (such as Bonald and de Maistre) said to condemn the rupture that the Enlightenment and the French Revolution had produced in the history of the Christian West!
+It would accomplish nothing to remind them, as I have done, that their remarks reproduce, almost word for word, what European reactionaries at the beginning of the nineteenth century (such as Bonald and de Maistre) said to condemn the rupture that the Enlightenment and the French Revolution had produced in the history of the Christian West!The presence of international organisations, we know as NGO's, has been instrumental in filling some of this gap.
+This includes FWF, and in its country study identifies a number of local NGOs that have had a long history of involvement in the garment industry in Indonesia.
+These include Akatiga, LBH Jakarta, Sedane and TURC.
+International NGOs include Oxfam, which until recently was the major player in relation to the garment industry, and the Clean Clothes Campaign (CCC), which has recently appointed an Indonesian representative.

 On the basis of this position, every current of political Islam chooses to conduct its struggle on the terrain of culture—but “culture” reduced in actual fact to the conventional affirmation of belonging to a particular religion.
 In reality, the militants of political Islam are not truly interested in discussing the dogmas that form religion.
 The ritual assertion of membership in the community is their exclusive preoccupation.
 Such a vision of the reality of the modern world is not only distressing because of the immense emptiness of thought that it conceals, but it also justifies imperialism’s strategy of substituting a so-called conflict of cultures for the one between imperialist centers and dominated peripheries.
 The exclusive emphasis on culture allows political Islam to eliminate from every sphere of life the real social confrontations between the popular classes and the globalized capitalist system that oppresses and exploits them.
 The militants of political Islam have no real presence in the areas where actual social conflicts take place and their leaders repeat incessantly that such conflicts are unimportant.
 Islamists are only present in these areas to open schools and health clinics.
 But these are nothing but works of charity and means for indoctrination.
 They are not means of support for the struggles of the popular classes against the system responsible for their poverty.